best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 #### Worksheet names
 Ideally each worksheet should have a unique name that clearly describes the information found in that sheet.
 If this is not possible, give each sheet a number and use your table of contents to describe what is in each worksheet.

-To avoid any confusion for users of assistive technology and to improve usability and machine readability you should:
+To avoid any confusion for assistive technology and to improve usability and machine readability you should:

 * remove extra spaces from the start or end of worksheet names
 * keep worksheet names as consistent as you can between releases

 #### Blank worksheets
 Remove any blank worksheets.
 Blank worksheets can be confusing as it is not clear if they are meant to be blank or if something is missing.
-They may also make navigation confusing for users of assistive technology leading to a fail of accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
+They may also make navigation confusing for disabled users leading to a fail of accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Other things to avoid
 * Do not use headers and footers to convey important information - this will fail accessibility as screen readers often can't find the information displayed in spreadsheet headers and footers.